eladb/CLAutoLayoutTemplates/README.md

 ## License

-AutoLayoutTemplates is available under the MIT license.
+CLAutoLayoutTemplates is available under the MIT license.
 See the LICENSE file for more info.